tomassontomasson/qRT-PCR/README.md

-This python script is aim for calculating the Delta_Ct, Delta_Delta_Ct and FoldChange value which produced by Quantitative real time polymerase chain reaction.
+This python script aim at calculating the Delta_Ct, Delta_Delta_Ct and FoldChange value which produced by Quantitative real time polymerase chain reaction.

 Pandas, a python data analysis tool, is required for using this script.
 I use Ipython as my interpreter.